Miami-Dade County Pushes Curfew Back To Midnight

-MIAMI (CBSMiami) — The curfew in Miami-Dade County has been pushed back one hour, starting now at midnight, effective immediately.
+MIAMI (CBSMiami) — The curfew in Miami-Dade County has been pushed back one hour, effective immediately.

-Miami-Dade Mayor Carlos Gimenez issued Amendment 3 to Emergency Order 27-20 changing the countywide curfew time.
-This curfew is in effect for all of Miami-Dade County, including incorporated and unincorporated areas, effective from 12 am each night through 6 am until further notice.
+Miami-Dade Mayor Carlos Gimenez issued Amendment 3 to Emergency Order 27-20 on Monday afternoon, changing the countywide curfew time.
+This curfew is in effect for all of Miami-Dade County, including incorporated and unincorporated areas, effective from 12 a.m. each night through 6 am until further notice.

 During the curfew: